Learn the impact of our successful applicants to external opportunities in science, technology, engineering, arts, and mathematics.

 Curriculum

 When we say that academics at Carolina Friends are “different by design,” we mean several things.
-First, we believe in student-centered education.
-This means that teachers will strive to evaluate students individually.
-Teachers work to cultivate, above all else, a “growth mindset” in their courses.
-We have high expectations, and those high expectations are calibrated differently for each student.
+We believe in student-centered education.
+This means that students will be actively engaged in and develop agency with regard to their learning.
+Teachers work to cultivate the joy of learning in students, encouraging their commitment to tackling complexities and overcoming obstacles.
+We have high expectations, and students are afforded the opportunity to reach those high expectations in multiple ways.

-Second, we believe that students should have a voice in framing their work, through our many electives, through pathways in certain subject areas, through guided independent study, and through mentored student teaching.
+Students have a voice in framing their work through our many electives, pathways in subject areas, guided independent study, and mentored student teaching.
 Curricula are structured by both grade level and student achievement, and students are encouraged to pursue advanced level study in disciplines appropriate to their interests and abilities.
 Likewise, we want our teachers to have opportunities to teach their passions, sharing with students what it means to delve deeply into a subject and move from knowledge toward insight.

 We recognize that students are "more than:" more than a letter grade, more than an athlete, a scientist, an artist.
 They build rich pathways of study that create interdisciplinary exploration and a more full realization of self that embrace all areas of passion and pursuit.